-Our Risk Management Framework is designed to ensure the business remains strong through stress events so we can continue to deliver on our long term commitments to our customers and shareholders.
-2016 was a year of extraordinary uncertainty and the financial strength of the Company remained robust throughout.
+Our Risk Management System is designed to ensure the business remains strong through stress events so we can continue to deliver on our long term commitments to our customers and shareholders.
+2017 was a year of uncertainty and the financial strength of the Company remained robust throughout.